jeffsf/pyDE1/README.md

 ## Short-Term Priorities

-* Profile and "history" database
+* API to query profile database and load DE1 directly with a former profile
 * Manage unexpected disconnects and reconnects
 * Abort long-running actions, such as uploading firmware
 * Daemonize and provide Debian-compatible service script